 Amid a sea of CPD on marketing for translators, networking for translators, tools for translators, work-life balance for translators and other worthy topics that talk around the subject of translation, it was refreshing to find a course that goes for our core skill and does so in depth, a course that gives us a chance to get to grips with a variety of rich and challenging texts, to tackle material outside our comfort zone, to linger over nuances, to have our work critiqued and to learn from our peers.
 It takes an element of courage.
 But the “pain” is well worth it.

 Maybe you could set up a similar event in your language combination?
 Maybe something specific to a particular field?
-The ITI Italian network, I’m reliably informed, has something exciting in the pipeline already.
-(Contact firstname.lastname@example.org for details.)
+The ITI Italian network, I’m reliably informed, has risen to the challenge.

 By all means go beyond the core, folks, but let’s never neglect it.